Operating NVIDIA SHARP in Dynamic Trees Allocation Mode

 The Dynamic trees mode of operation has some benefits over the Static trees mode, as it defines the SHARP configuration on the switches only when necessary, and enables better utilization of the fabric resource.
 There are various scenarios in which a Static mode of operation may respond with “No resources” to a SHARP job request, while in Dynamic mode, the SHARP job would be fulfilled.

-To operate in Dynamic trees mode, set dynamic_tree_allocation parameter to TRUE.
+To operate in Dynamic trees mode, make sure dynamic_tree_allocation parameter is set to TRUE.

-If the number of root switches in the fabric is larger than 126, it is desired to modify max_trees_to_build to be equal to the number of root switches.
+If the number of root switches in the fabric is larger than 126 when using the SuperPOD-oriented algorithm, it is desired to modify max_trees_to_build to be equal to the number of root switches.

-Dynamic trees allocation mode is currently available for fat-tree topology only, and is not supported for dragonfly or hypercube topologies.
+Dynamic trees allocation mode is currently available for fat-tree and Quasi-Fat-Tree (QFT) topologies only, and is not supported for Dragonfly or hypercube topologies.
 In case sharp_am is configured to operate in Dynamic mode and the topology does not match, sharp_am will automatically operate in Static mode.

 When operating in Dynamic trees mode, ibdiagnet may print warning messages about the existence of multiple distinct trees with the same tree ID.
 In Dynamic trees mode, this is a valid situation and these warnings should be ignored.